JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 #### Return value

-The return value is the zero-based line number of the line containing the character index specified by wParam.
+The return value is the zero-based line number of the line containing the character index specified by *index*.

 # <a name="RichEdit_LineIndex"></a>RichEdit_LineIndex